Germinating the seeds

 Getting started -- Plant your seeds when you receive them for best results.
 Use pots at least 2 inches (5 cm) tall with drainage holes.

 Use well-draining soil.
-I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
+I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime to the mix.

 Fill the pots with soil and sprinkle the seeds evenly in the pots, at least 1/4 inch (1 cm) from each other.